mathigon/textbooks/content/codes/content.md

 alphabet is a example of a code can can be used to express _language_ in the form of _letters_.

+::: column(width=191)
+    x-media(src="images/native-telegraph.jpg" width=191 height=240)

+::: column.grow

+Codes are not a recent invention.
+For example, indigenous cultures used smoke signals to communicate messages over long distances where it was too far to shout.

+:::

 {.fixme} Sometimes letters are not the best format to express information, and we can use other codes.
 In this course we will discover some of these codes as well as the algorithms to encode and decode messages.

 {.fixme} What we just communicated with was __morse code__.

-::: column(width=382)
-    x-media(src="images/native-telegraph.jpg" width=382 height=480)

-::: column(width=218)

-Codes are not a recent invention.
-For example, indigenous cultures used smoke signals to communicate messages over long distances where it was too far to shout.

-:::

-{.fixme} more stuff.
+Here are some more codes that are used commonly.

 #### NATO Phonetic Alphabet
-{.fixme} The NATO Phonetic Alphabet is used to communicate letters over radio by people like military, police, or EMS workers.
+The NATO Phonetic Alphabet is used to communicate letters over radio by people like military, police, or EMS workers.
+Instead of saying a letter, we say its respective word.
 It might be used to communicate something like a license plate.

     .alphabet
       for letter, index in 'ABCDEFGHIJKLMNOPQRSTUVWXYZ'.split('')